1.03 | 02.08.17

 The Art of the Steal, a 2009 documentary by Don Argott about the Barnes Foundation's relocation from Merion, PA, to downtown Philadelphia

 The MFA Plays an Artful Mind Game With Its Visitors—And They Love The 'Epiphany', WBUR, November 7, 2016

 San Francisco, a 1955 CinemaScope film by Tulio Pellegrini at archive.org

 Like Starlight Through a Veil from the album Sound-trax by Philipp Weigl

 Yankee Doodle, Old Guard Fife and Drum Corps, archive.org

 Spring, Movement 1, Allegro, from the album The Four Seasons (Vivaldi) by John Harrison with the Wichita State University Chamber Players

 I got valuable editorial feedback and production advice on this episode from Mitch Hanley, John Davidow, and Mark Pelofsky.
 Thanks also to my hosts in Seattle and San Francisco: Luke Timmerman, Tracy Cutchlow, Celia Ramsay, Kent Rasmussen, and Ellen Leanse.
-Cleveland Museum of Art photo by Erik Drost, used under a CC-by-2.0 license.
+The Mona Lisa gallery photo in the show art was shared by exoteric on Pixabay.